 We have not yet performed the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts (WGA) submission.
-Officers are still awaiting the final guidance supporting the WGA submission for 2020-21.
-This work will be completed at the end of the audit and we will provide an update on WGA at the September 2020-21 Audit & Governance Committee meeting.
+This work will be completed at the end of the audit and we will provide an update on WGA at the May 2023 Audit & Governance Committee meeting.